friendly/statquotes/README.md

 ### Output formats

-Quotes have class `statquote`.
+Quotes have class `"statquote"`.
 The `print.statquote()` method gives a plain text format for the console.
+This method has an argument, `cite = TRUE`, which appends the citation information to the source.
 ```
 R> statquote("eulogy")